 Unfortunately, this means that one unlucky visitor who arrives at your file list after the transient has expired must wait for it to be re-scanned before the page will load.
 This means one unlucky person per Day or Hour.

 Checking the Scan in Background setting will instead use WordPress’ WP CRON system to run the re-scanning jobs.
 The advantage to this is that your front-end file list visitors will not have to wait for the scanning to complete, as this is handled as a background task.
 This works well if your site has frequent visits.

 However, if you have low traffic, a new user may not see the disk changes because they themselves have triggered the background re-scanning task, and would not see the changes until a subsequent file list load.

 Some web servers have trouble with the WP CRON system, therefore this setting is not ON by default.

 Experiment with the different settings and see what works best for your website.
-Look at the time/memory statistics on the Admin List footer and review the Run Time Logs on the Tools tab to see how well your list is preforming.
+Look at the time/memory statistics on the Admin List footer to see how fast your list is loading.